 On the 29th October, 1830, a meeting was held in the Court House in the then tiny capital of the Province, presided over by the Right Reverend Charles James Stewart, Lord Bishop of Quebec, who was then visiting that part of his far-flung Diocese.
 At this meeting there was organized "The Society for Converting and Civilizing the Indians of Upper Canada".
 Later the name of the Society was expanded by the insertion of the words "and Propagating the Gospel among the Destitute Settlers", thus indicating a widening of the original object of the organization.
 The Lieutenant-Governor consented to become Patron of the new Society, and took the deepest interest in its activities.
-In addition to work in the northern part of the Province, the Society proposed to establish missions near the shores of Lake St. Clair, among the Six Nations on the Grand River and the Mohawks of the Bay of Quinte; and to have on the Grand River and the Mohawks of the Bay of Quinte; and to have a travelling missionary among the white settlers in what was then known as the Home District.
+In addition to work in the northern part of the Province, the Society proposed to establish missions near the shores of Lake St. Clair, among the Six Nations on the Grand River and the Mohawks of the Bay of Quinte; and to have a travelling missionary among the white settlers in what was then known as the Home District.